rstudio/bslib/README.md

 ## Similar work

-The [**fresh** package](https://github.com/dreamRs/fresh) offers an alternative (& currently more user friendly) approach to theming via Bootstrap 3 Sass variables.
+The [**fresh** package](https://github.com/dreamRs/fresh) offers an alternative (and currently more user friendly) approach to theming via Bootstrap 3 Sass variables.
 At the moment, **bootstraplib** is more focused on laying an extensible foundation for theming with Bootstrap 3 (or 4) that other R packages can build upon.